 This is one of hundreds of drop in retrofit copper farm sinks that I have designed to replace existing outdated double bowl sinks.
 A week does not go by when we are hot shipping one or two of these.
 This is a patented proprietary design that I developed years ago.

-This custom copper farm sink has a custom rustic patina.
-It is a 36" copper farm sink designed to be under mounted. .
+This one-of-a-kind work of art has one of our rustic patinas.
+It is a 36" sink designed to be under mounted.

 This is a 33" custom copper farm sink with our NexGen Workstation design and our Weathered ll patina.

-This is a custom stencil of a bible verse that we applied on a 36" copper farm sink.
+This is a custom stencil of a bible verse that we applied on a 36" single bowl.
 Our client selected the font and size.
 Stencil color can be selected by you.
 This one is black, but we offer a full variety of colors.

-Hammered 36" copper farm sink (Rachiele style - real ball peen hammering).
+Hand Hammered 36" copper Farm sink (Rachiele style - real ball peen hammering).
 The hammering of one sink can take one man the better part of an entire day.
 The precision of our men is nothing short of amazing.

-A rustic patina on a 36" copper farm sink.
+A rustic patina on a 36 inch copper farm sink.
 The amazing colors and patterns are very difficult to achieve and this process takes a bit of time.

-This is a gorgeous copper double bowl copper farm sink with a rustic patina.
-This whopper of a sink measures 43" long.
+This is a gorgeous copper double bowl copper farmhouse sink with a rustic patina.
+This whopper of a sink measures 43 inches long.
 The apron was made 9" tall, while the bowls are 8" deep.
 This was done to give the sink more balance in terms of proportion.
 Truly a beautiful sink.
 We shipped this baby to its new home December 15th, 2010.
 We rarely build double bowl sinks these days.
 Our single bowl workstation sink design is far more functional.

 This is a 33" long apron sink with a 12 inch tall apron.
 The bowl depth is 8".
 It features our self healing weathered interior and our weathered/top-coated apron.
 Our customer was in a big hurry.
 This sink was built and finished in less than a week!